jlibovicky/class-quiz/quizzes/ml_intro_lect01.md

-# Intro to ML: Lecture 1 Recap
+# Intro to ML: Lecture 1 Recap (Basic concepts, Linear Regression)

 ## What is the difference between classification and regression?